HosseinrezaAk/enhanced-search-system/README.md

 ## Introduction

-robust backend module to enhance search functionality and improve performance using Redis caching and Elasticsearch indexing.
+robust backend module to enhance search functionality and improve performance using Redis caching and Elasticsearch indexing on mini IMDB project.

 ## Installation